Rade Šerbedžija

-Šerbedžija’s work has earned widespread acclaim and accolades.
-He is a four-time recipient of the Golden Arena for Best Actor, Croatia’s highest filmmaking honors.
+Šerbedžija is a four-time recipient of the Golden Arena for Best Actor, Croatia’s highest filmmaking honors.
 He won the Critics Award for Best Actor at the 51st Venice International Film Festival for his performance in Before the Rain (1994).
-His performance in the Canadian film Fugitive Pieces (2007) was nominated for a Genie Award and Satellite Award.
-He was awarded the International Press Academy’s Mary Pickford Award, an honorary award “for Outstanding Artistic Contribution to the Entertainment Industry”, in 2019.
-The same year, he won his second Vladimir Nazor Award for “Lifetime Achievement - Film Art”.
+He also received the International Press Academy’s Mary Pickford Award, an honorary recognition “for Outstanding Artistic Contribution to the Entertainment Industry” in 2019.

 Early life

-Šerbedžija was born in the village of Bunić in the Lika region of Croatia, then part of Yugoslavia.
+Rade Šerbedžija was born on 27 July 1946 in the village of Bunić in the Lika region of Croatia, then part of Yugoslavia.
 His parents were ethnic Serbs who fought in the Second World War as Partisans. Šerbedžija was raised as an atheist.

 Career in Yugoslavia

-In 1969, he graduated from the Academy of Dramatic Arts of the University of Zagreb and then worked as a theatre actor in the City Drama Theatre Gavella and at the Croatian National Theatre in Zagreb.
+In 1969, he graduated from the Academy of Dramatic Arts of the University of Zagreb, and then worked as a theatre actor in the City Drama Theatre Gavella and at the Croatian National Theatre in Zagreb.
 While still a student, Šerbedžija started to play leading roles in films and theatre productions.
 His stage roles included Oedipus and Richard III.
 His performance as Hamlet in 1974 in Dubrovnik catapulted him into stardom.

 Šerbedžija landed his first major film role in 1968 in the Branko Ivanda-directed Gravitation.
 He had various notable roles in Yugoslav films, among others in Bravo maestro (1978), Journalist (1979), Banović Strahinja (1981), Kiklop (1982) and San o ruži (1986).
 He was also among the leading actors in several TV series, such as in Prosjaci i sinovi (1971), U registraturi (1976), and Putovanje u Vučjak (1986).

 Šerbedžija taught as a professor at the University of Zagreb from 1979 to 1981 and at the University of Novi Sad from 1987 to 1991.

 Šerbedžija was one of the most well-known actors in Yugoslavia, in addition to being one of the most beloved.
 Prior to leaving his home country, Šerbedžija had starred in over 40 films.
-He was also one of the main supporters of the KGPT Yugoslav theater, a project initiated to unite the different Yugoslav state theaters into a single troupe.
+He was also one of the main supporters of the KPGT Yugoslav theater, a project initiated to unite the different Yugoslav state theaters into a single troupe.

 Šerbedžija is a four-time recipient of the Golden Arena for Best Actor at the Pula Film Festival; in 1978 for Bravo maestro, in 1986 for Evening Bells (Večernja zvona), in 2010 for 72 Days (Sedamdeset i dva dana), and Fishing and Fishermen's Conversations (2020).

 In 2000, Šerbedžija founded the Ulysses Theater with Borislav Vujčić on the Brijuni islands.
 In a co-production between the Ulysses Theatre and the National Theatre in Belgrade, for his role in the 2019 adaptation of Who's Afraid of Virginia Woolf?, Šerbedžija received the Zoran Radmilović Award, the Croatian Theatre Award for Best Actor in a Leading Role, and the Orlando Award.
+The same year, he won his second Vladimir Nazor Award for “Lifetime Achievement - Film Art”.